-Germany has always felt a deep sense of injustice regarding the 1919 Versailles Treaty.
-The treaty incorrectly decreed that Germany bore sole responsibility for WWI.
+Germany has always felt a deep sense of injustice regarding the betrayal of the 1918 Armistice terms which were replaced by the very harsh 1919 Versailles Treaty.
+The 14 Points decreed by President Wilson as terms for an Armistice never became reality.
+The Versailles Treaty incorrectly decreed that Germany bore sole responsibility for WWI.
 The Treaty also gave away large parts of the German nation and made German citizens minority residents of foreign countries.
 All German colonies were taken away.
 And finally, it forced Germany to make crippling reparation payments that were not scheduled to end until 1988.

 Ironically, Germany was winning WWI until summer 1918.
 On the Western Front, German territorial gains were being held and the French and British home fronts were so weak that they already needed food and money from the USA just to continue the war.
 On the Eastern Front, the Russian Empire lost huge amounts of territory while starvation and food shortages forced the Czar to abdicate in February 1917.
 A German poster from July 1917 therefore posed the question….
 “Who is the Victor?” ….The answer was the German side in every year from 1914 to July 1917, the date of this poster.